zilvinasbin/has_domintell/README.md

 * __location__ - Location of a sensor, output (Currently Not used for Home Assistant)

 # Dependencies
-This module depends on python-domintell
+This module depends on python-domintell (ver 0.0.16)

 More info at https://pypi.org/project/python-domintell/